How NOT to Park in the Accessible Parking Space

 The above photo was taken in the parking lot in front of my local grocery store.
 You may notice that there are four van-accessible parking spaces.
 However, based on the way two sedans are parked nose-to-nose, no one driving an equipped van would be able to use either of the remaining spaces.
 It’s important to realize that handicapped individuals who use motorized wheelchairs and drive equipped vans need the full 16 feet to maneuver safely.

 Here’s my thought.
-While we fight stigma about using handicapped spaces, we should also gently spread awareness of the need to respect painted crosshatches on the access aisles.
+While we fight stigma about using accessible spaces, we should also gently spread awareness of the need to respect painted crosshatches on the access aisles.
 Ultimately, it’s up to each of us to park responsibly and ensure that more people with accessible needs can get around safely and with less hassle.

 See More Helpful Articles: